 By excluding my website visitors in the second ad set — even those who haven’t fired the Quality Visitor event before — we’re going to get a much better sense of whom the algorithm is targeting with this type of optimization.
 There are a couple of potential scenarios:

 1. The ad set that excludes my website visitors completely bombs.
-This would be evidence that even though I used broad targeting, it was mostly remarketing to my current audience.
+This would be evidence that even though I used In most cases, mention of Broad Targeting refers to the removal of all potential targeting filters: No custom audiences, lookalike audiences, or detailed targeting.
+Instead, rely only on location and letting the algorithm do the work.
+More, it was mostly remarketing to my current audience.

 2. The ad set that excludes my website visitors doesn’t bomb.
 If this is the case, it’s evidence that at least some (maybe more) of the Quality Visitors are from a cold audience, which would be pretty fascinating.